Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

 • Ask compassionate questions about their memories.

-Research suggests that validation therapy can decrease stress levels and reduce behavioral disturbances.
+Research suggests that validation therapy can decrease stress levels and reduce behavioral disturbances in people with Alzheimer’s disease.

 Increased activity during the day

 Sleep difficulties can worsen symptoms and accelerate disease progression.
 However, exercise and activity throughout the day may improve sleep and quality of life.
-One study found that walking weekly with relatives could improve sleep quality and reduce the occurrence of sundowning in those with Alzheimer’s.
-Another study suggests that exercise can prevent or delay the development of behavioral problems in those with dementia
+One study found that walking weekly with relatives could improve sleep quality and reduce the occurrence of sundowning in those with Alzheimer’s disease.
+Another study suggests that exercise can prevent or delay the development of behavioral problems in those with dementia.

-For individuals who may be unable or unwilling to exercise, sitting outside or by a light-facing window may help regulate their sleep-wake cycle.
-Additionally, avoiding large meals or naps late in the day may help improve sleep quality.
+For individuals who may be unable or unwilling to exercise, sitting outside or by a light-facing window may regulate the sleep-wake cycle.
+Avoiding large meals or naps late in the day may also improve sleep quality.

 Listening to music

-Areas of the brain associated with music listening tend to be less affected by Alzheimer’s disease, which makes music a type of interaction in which many can effectively engage.
+Areas of the brain associated with music listening tend to be less affected by Alzheimer’s disease, which can make music a type of interaction people with dementia can more effectively engage in.
 A 2019 review published in Frontiers in Neuroscience found that music can provide clinical benefits like inducing relaxation, providing social opportunities, and reducing behavioral concerns and symptoms of depression.

 Caregiver training

-Caregiver education and training can improve both the mental and physical health of individuals with Alzheimer’s.
+Caregiver education and training may improve the mental and physical health of individuals with Alzheimer’s disease.
 Training can also reduce loss of income and burnout among caregivers.
 UCLA Health created a free Dementia Caregiver Training Video Guide to help caregivers and loved ones develop a safe and healthy environment for people with dementia.
 Video topics cover common behavioral challenges, such as wandering, aggressive behaviors, harsh language, agitation, refusal to bathe or take medication, repetitive questions, and sleep disturbances.

 Time with animals